SpaceX capsule and NASA crew make 1st splashdown in 45 years

 Boeing doesn’t expect to launch its first crew until next year.
 The company encountered significant software problems in the debut of its Starliner capsule, with no one aboard, last year.
 Its capsules will touch down in the U.S. Southwest desert.

 By beating Boeing, SpaceX laid claim to a small U.S. flag left at the space station by Hurley and the rest of the last shuttle crew.
-The flag — which also flew on the first shuttle flight — was carefully packed aboard the Dragon for the homecoming.
+Minutes after splashdown, Musk tweeted a flag emoji followed by “returned.”

 “Don’t worry, you can sleep in tomorrow,” said Behnken’s 6-year-old son Theo, who was promised a puppy after the flight.
 “Hurry home so we can go get my dog.”